Skip to section

 Final Thoughts About LinkedIn:

 Recruiters and hiring managers will be finding your profile via search results, so put your best foot forward.
 Having a top-notch LinkedIn profile doesn’t serve as a substitute for an excellent resume.
 To compete in today’s job search world, you need both.
-Oh, and you need to know how to ace your interview, too.

 Additional Rules To Live By:

 Do: Review your LinkedIn profile to make sure it looks as it should, and is up to date.